-- Loans in 'P&I Repayment' includes only those loans for which scheduled principal and interest payments are due. - (2) On June 1, 2015 the FDIC published FIL-23-2015, which encouraged lenders to work constructively with borrowers impacted by the floods in Texas in the spring of 2015.
+- (1) Loans in 'P&I Repayment' include only those loans for which scheduled principal and interest payments are due. - 2) On June 1, 2015 the FDIC published FIL-23-2015, which encouraged lenders to work constructively with borrowers impacted by the floods in Texas in the spring of 2015.
 A one-time, two month disaster forbearance was granted to all student loan customers resident in the impacted area.
 This doubled our forbearance rate in June.
-Substantially all of the borrowers were current at the time the forbearance was granted. - (3) SLM Bank 2010 'P&I Repayment' vintage not included due to insufficient data.
+Substantially all of the borrowers were current at the time the forbearance was granted. - (3) SLM Bank 2010 'P&I Repayment' vintage not included in Sallie Mae Bank performance metrics due to insufficient data.